ahicks92/fastnet/specification.md

 ##Frame Channels

 In order to support features like compression, Fastnet encapsulates messages into frames.
+A frame is a container whose maximum size is 4GB.
 These frames are then sent across the network using the algorithms  described below.
 Channels which have frames sent on them are known as frame channels.